-Explore the best trails near Sutherlin with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Sutherlin with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Pretty steep climb but great 360 vistas from the ridge.
 I strayed off the main trail at one point, following an unmarked path which merged from one to another - would have been hopelessly lost without GPS - recommend staying on the trail :)

 First time here, thus was a little confused about which way to go.
 I started at main lot, comstock and went along black basin road to a hill with a weather station then back along powerline road to lot.
 (5miles)There are alot of other trail options and another entance on the west side.
 The views from the ridges and hill are awesome.
 Wide open space for most of hike.
 Muddy horse track areas and several small step over type streams are present.

 Arrived and gate was closed during time it should have been opened, so it added an extra 1.5 miles round trip to the hike.
 Very worth the 8+ 1.5 miles!
 The views up on the ridge is amazing.
 Saw lot of wild life.
 We went up Soggy Bottom trail and across the ridge to Middle then down Thistle Ridge back to road at the East/Main Entrance.
 Largest Madrone trees I've ever seen.
 Some pretty steep sections but still give it a moderate rating.